Pluma in Lawrence County, South Dakota — The American Midwest (Upper Plains)

 Erected by The Deadwood Historic Preservation Commission.

 Topics.
-This historical marker is listed in these topic lists: Native Americans • Roads & Vehicles • Settlements & Settlers.
-A significant historical date for this entry is March 25, 1877.
+This historical marker is listed in these topic lists: Parks & Recreational Areas • Railroads & Streetcars.
+A significant historical year for this entry is 1998.

 Location.
-44° 21.6′ N, 103° 44.315′ W. Marker is in Pluma, South Dakota, in Lawrence County.
+44° 21.595′ N, 103° 44.324′ W. Marker is in Pluma, South Dakota, in Lawrence County.
 Marker is on CanAm Highway (U.S. 85) north of U.S. 385, on the left when traveling north.
-Marker is located beside the Mickelson Trail, on the west side of the highway, adjacent to the Pluma, South Dakota Visitor Center parking lot.
+Marker is located beside the Mickelson Trail, on the west side of the highway, adjacent to the Pluma, South Dakota Visitor Center parking lot, and overlooking Whitewood Creek.
 Touch for map.
 Marker is in this post office area: Deadwood SD 57732, United States of America.
 Touch for directions.

 More about this marker.
 Marker is a large composite plaque, mounted horizontally on two waist-high posts.

 Related markers.
 Click here for a list of markers that are related to this marker.
 George S. Mickelson Trail